hashicorp/terraform-aws-consul-ent-starter/README.md

     - Amazon VPC

-- This module assumes you have an existing VPC along with AWS secrets manager secrets that contain TLS certs, a gossip encryption key, and a ACL tokens.
+- This module assumes you have an existing VPC along with AWS secrets manager secrets that contain TLS certs, a gossip encryption key, and an ACL token.
 If you do not, you may use the following [quickstart](https://github.com/hashicorp/terraform-aws-consul-ent-starter/tree/main/examples/prereqs_quickstart) to deploy these resources.